fredhutchio/git_github_intro/README.md

 ## Resources

-* Each set of class materials are described in the file prefaced with the number of the class.
+* Each set of class materials are described in the relevant `class*.md` file.
 * `instructors.md` includes information for instructors to facilitate teaching each lesson
 * `hackmdio.md` is an archive of the [interactive webpage](https://hackmd.io) used during lessons
-* Information about use of R and RStudio at Fred Hutch is available on the [Data Science Wiki](https://sciwiki.fredhutch.org/scicomputing/software_R/)
+* Information about use of Git and GitHub at Fred Hutch is available on the [Data Science Wiki](https://sciwiki.fredhutch.org/scicomputing/software_managecode/)